mudasar187/dbAssignment/README.md

 * Drop tables

-* Insert data from files in inputFiles folder
+* Insert data from files in Application.inputFiles folder

 * Show all table names